-So, here's a detailed yet easy-to-understand guide to answer all your questions step-by-step questions that everyone of you must consider -
+So, here's a detailed yet easy-to-understand guide to answer all your questions step-by-step.

 Of these the most important factor is Course/Stream.
-Your future is decided by the course you opt for.
+Your future is decided most importantly by the course you opt for.
 Ask your seniors who have been there in the previous Fall and tell them about your interested course to get some feedback.
 You can also read about MS Courses on Yocket to know in depth about each course, it's specialisations and job prospects.

 Alternative: Another fool proof but major time consuming method is to browse through the websites of Universities and learn about them.

 You can apply to as many universities as you wish, with only one factor restricting you, MONEY!
 Yes, the cost is pretty heavy on your pocket.
 On an average one application costs you around $100.
 Sure you want to know what costs so much.
 The split is as follows: